Powerball jackpot grows to $620 million - NewsBreak

 The jackpot has now grown to $620 million, with a cash option of $446 million.

 Not every ticket was a loser, however.
-Wednesday’s winning numbers — 02-07-11-17-32, and a Powerball of 11 — resulted in multiple $2 million winners, in Michigan, Ohio and Oklahoma, and several other $1 million winners in California, Florida, Indiana, New York and Wisconsin.Police union leaders argue vaccine mandate would cause officer exodus
+Wednesday’s winning numbers — 02-07-11-17-32, and a Powerball of 11 — resulted in multiple $2 million winners, in Michigan, Ohio and Oklahoma, and several other $1 million winners in California, Florida, Indiana, New York and Wisconsin.5 things more likely to happen than winning the big Powerball drawing

 The odds of winning the jackpot are 1 in 292.2 million.
 Here are five things more likely to happen: